Sustainability & Social Impact Glossary

 Financed Emissions – Financial institutions invest in a considerable amount of fossil fuel companies.
 The emissions from these investments are called financed emissions.
 Banks and other institutions must measure and report on these Scope 3 emissions, then decarbonize their portfolios as well as invest in green solutions.

 Greenwashing – A cardinal sin within the sustainability sphere!
 Make false claims, exaggerate your progress, or otherwise overstate your environmental credentials, and you’re greenwashing.
-By all means, talk about what you’re doing well!
-But maybe start by ensuring you’re actually doing well.
+By all means, talk about what you’re doing well, but start by ensuring you’re actually doing well.
 Consumers want honesty, so be fully transparent about your progress, give concrete statistics (even if they’re not all positive), and pursue accreditations that are rigorous, such as B Corp.
 Lastly, measure your performance against what the world needs—not merely on whether you’re doing better than last year, or moving ahead of your sector peers.

 GRI (Global Reporting Initiative) – This is a widely used and respected set of standards for impact reporting—reporting that presents organizations’ impact on the economy, the environment, and society.
 Also, ‘general rate increase,’ which Junxion will have to do, if this ‘galloping, runaway inflation’ persists!